Obi - Finalist UX

 • obi - user scenario 3

-After conducting a series of interviews, we were able to identify a set of metrics that we used to define two audience personas: 1.
-Primary: families and couples who use a smart meter for electricity and gas; 2.
-Secondary: stakeholders ranging from 18 to 40 (young adults).
+After conducting a series of interviews, we were able to identify a set of metrics that we used to define two user personas: 1.
+Primary: Families and couples who use a smart meter for electricity and gas; 2.
+Secondary: Stakeholders ranging from 18 to 40 (young adults).

 • obi user persona 1